cloudevents/spec/cloudevents/extensions/verifiability.md

 6. follow the [DSSE protocol v1.0.2](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/protocol.md) to create a signed [DSSE v1.0.2 JSON Envelope](https://github.com/secure-systems-lab/dsse/blob/v1.0.2/envelope.md) using `https://cloudevents.io/verifiability/dsse/v0.1` as `PAYLOAD_TYPE`, the digest from step 5 as `SERIALIZED_BODY` and an appropriate value for step 1 as `KEYID`
 7. encode the envelope from step 6 in Base64 and set it as the `dssematerial` Extension Context Attribute on the CloudEvent
 8. ship it!

+**This extension binds signatures to the canonical serialized representation of a CloudEvent in a specific event format.
+Transforming a CloudEvent from one event format to another (e.g., JSON to Protocol Buffers) changes its canonical representation and therefore invalidates the signature.
+Implementations that operate across formats MUST re-sign events after such transformations.**

 ### Verification